 - Hepatitis B

 - Depending on the blood titre results and your past vaccination schedule, up to three vaccinations may be required.
 If three Hepatitis B injections are needed, this will take six months to complete.
 The first two injections are given one month apart.
-If you have started the series you can be cleared by ParaMed.

 If there is a Section "B": Other Medical Requirements on your Clinical/Field Pre-Placement Health Form, you must provide proof of flu immunization.

 - This is an annual vaccine and it is only available during flu season, normally in October and November.

 - Following the flu vaccination, it will take 14 days to develop immunity.